 The Todaiji wooden temple houses one of Japan’s largest bronze Buddha statue, with a size of 15m (japan-guide).

-Originally, we picked Fukushima because we wanted to see a side of Japan that wasn’t just the famous cities everyone talks about.
+Originally, we picked Fukuokabecause we wanted to see a side of Japan that wasn’t just the famous cities everyone talks about.
 With our JR Pass in hand, it seemed like a waste not to explore as much as we could.
 Turns out, this was a great call.
-Our schedule in Kyoto ended up being packed, so Fukushima (and later Hiroshima) gave us a nice break from all the hustle and buzzle of the big cities.
+Our schedule in Kyoto ended up being packed, so Fukuoka (and later Hiroshima) gave us a nice break from all the hustle and buzzle of the big cities.

 The next day, well rested and full of energy, we boosted our already maxed out and restored stamina with some collagen from the convenience store and headed to the local fish market.
 At first glance, some stalls might not catch the eye of an unseasoned tourist, but a closer look revealed a selection of high-quality fresh fish.
 We ordered multiple different kind of seafood including various cuts of tuna.
 I’d say the price tag, although quite high (between 20 and 60 €) was appropriate and despite the deceivingly small size of the bowl, it left us thoroughly full.
 Our afternoon was spent leisurely walking through Ohori Park, enjoying the greenery and the pond with a path that cuts right through it.
 We finished our day early and again headed to the nearby convenience store for multiple discounted bentos before preparing for the departure to Hiroshima on the next day.